skywarth/vite-github-pages-deployer/README.md

 # Vite Github Pages Deploy

 Deploy your Vue application to Github Pages via Vite, in a glance.
+- No shenanigans such as committing the dist folder and pushing to a branch.
+- Clean deploy to Github Pages by utilizing actions.

 ```
 - name: Vue Github Pages Deployer Using Vite